What are stereotactic radiosurgery and stereotactic radiation therapy?

 What are the side effects?

 - Most patients have very few side effects.
-Please ask your doctor the possible side effects involved with your specific treatment.
+Please ask your doctor about the possible side effects involved with your specific treatment.

 - Some patients find the mask snug during treatment and it can leave a temporary pattern on the skin.
-You may have some skin irritation in the treatment area such as redness, dryness, or itching.

-- Some patients may experience some short term side effects, such as, headache, gastrointestinal upset, or fatigue.
+- Some patients may experience some short-term side effects, such as headache, gastrointestinal upset, or fatigue.